 One story says that it was the Yamuna who got to touch his feet first, just after he was born.
 As we know, when Krishna was born, his father Vasudeva carried him in a basket across the Yamuna to Gokul to the home of his friends Nand and Yashoda.
 When he was carrying the waters of the river came till his neck.
 This is when Krishna took out his feet from the basket and let the Yamuna touch them.
 The waters receded and Vasudeva could easily cross the river.

 Another story is of various acts of Krishna, all of which was done on the banks of this river, including his Raas Leela and Playing of Flute.

 Yet another story depicts the river appearing in her human form with a garland of lotus flowers to marry Krishna.

-The Yamuna, as we know is the daughter of Sun and sister of Yama – the God of death.
+The Yamuna, as we know is the daughter of Sun and the sister of Yama – the God of death.
 She is also considered the Shakti of Krishna in liquid form, sometimes called the form of Birja Devi.

 Read more here.